Vonalex99/erasmus-sds/README.md

 # Erasmus+ SDS project
-Our project aims to create
+Our project aims to create a platform for Erasmus students attending PUT.
+This platform will allow students to seek all the information needed for their exchange program in PUT.

 ## Roles and responsabilities